Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 The Prague to Zuirch sleeping car boarding in Prague

 Step 1, Prague to Karlsruhe by sleeper train.
-This is a Czech sleeping-car of the Comfortline type, as used on the Prague-Karlsruhe-Basel-Zurich sleeper train.
+This is a Czech Comfortline sleeping-car as used Prague-Karlsruhe-Basel-Zurich.

 Czech Railways standard (economy) 2-berth sleeper Standard (economy) sleeper in day mode City Night Line deluxe sleeper, private toilet & shower Comfortline sleeper corridor

-Same sleeper with beds folded away & seats folded out, washstand closed.
+Same sleeper with beds folded away, washstand closed.
 Similar to a deluxe, without the shower & toilet.
 Larger photo.

-Deluxe sleepers are virtually identical to standard, but with more floorspace & compact shower & toilet.
+Deluxe sleepers are similar to standard sleepers but with a compact shower & toilet.
 Larger photo.

 Just like a hotel, the corridor in a Comfortline sleeping-car.
 There's a shower at end of the corridor for standard sleeper passengers.